ibmverse/verse-developer/_tutorials/ext-manifest.markdown

 In the manifest, the following general properties describe a Verse extension:

 The __app_id__ property specifies a unique string that serves as the identifier for the widget associated with this extension.
-This property is required, the value must not contain blank space,s and it must be unique among all registered widgets within the organization.
+This property is required, the value must not contain blank spaces, and it must be unique among all registered widgets within the organization.

 The __name__ property specifies the name of the widget.
 This property is required and its value must be unique among all registered widgets within the organization.